 Please find attached our revised manuscript Clinical parameters correlate better with levels of thyroid hormones than TSH – a systematic review and meta-analysis, by Stephen Fitzgerald, Nigel Bean, Henrik Falhammer and Simon Tuke.
 We are grateful to you and the reviewers for the consideration of our manuscript and for the suggestions to improve and clarify our work.

 We have made additions and changes to the manuscript to address the reviewers’ concerns.
 These additions and changes are marked in the text.
+In particular, in response to the reviewer concern that pregnancy outcomes were not included in our original analysis, we have updated and expanded the review.
+This larger analysis confirms the results of the original manuscript.
 In addition we have made other changes which we believe improve the paper- these too are highlighted.

 Reviewer Comments